X0774/DiffusionNeutron/README.md

 The class Numerics.cxx is a class whose purpose is to compute as fast as possible integrals, derivatives and differential equations, working with standard C++ functions (keep in mind that this is not optimal, but was done just for clarity).

+# INSTALLATION:
+To use this code you need to compile it, something that can be done by using the command

+  "g++ EXAMPLE.cxx Numerics.cxx"

+Since the code is simple there isn't a dedicated directory for Numerics.cxx and Numerics.h; if you decided to create a separated directory you will need to:

+1) Modify the code so that #include "Numerics.h" becomes #include "EXAMPLEDIRECTORY/Numerics.h"
+2) Call from Command Prompt "g++ EXAMPLE.cxx EXAMPLEDIRECTORY/Numerics.cxx"

 # FAQ:
 **Why did you use functions and not lambdas?**